vanko1st/Maven-Market-Report/README.md

 Features:
 - In the top left is a button to clear all the filters applied to this page.
-- Under that button, there are buttons to navigate through pages.
+- On the left, there are page navigation buttons.
 - There is a slicer under the line chart that you can customize to see the profits trending for a period you would like.
-- On the bar chart, there is a feature that, when you hover over a certain bar, you will see a custom tooltip.
+- On the bar chart, there is a feature that, when you hover over a certain bar, you will see a custom tooltip with key performance metrics for the price range.
 - In the top 15 product list, you can right-click on a product name, go to the drill-through and click on Product.
 This will navigate you to the product page, where you can gather key insights about that product.

 ## Customers Information Page